davidlowryduda/apollon/README.rst

 For a somewhat complete documentation of the source files run `epydoc --html apollon.py ag.py coloring.py`:code:

-BUGS
-====

-For some combinations of curvatures no enclosing circles can be found.
-This occurs when the circle would be a straight line (0 curvature, infinite radius).
-Expect a crash of the program.

 TODO
 ====
 - More logical structure of the source files
-- Better error handling
 - Better documentation
 - A time- and RAM-saving algorithm that excludes Circles from recursion which are too small to be seen.